the-sprawl-project/HolocronDB/README.md

 A simple key value store that I personally use for learning rust and getting comfortable with its learning curve, including concurrency support, borrowing and whatnot.
-Will be a part of a larger project soon.
+Part of The Sprawl Project.

 ## Try it out!